Traquair: History

 A legend, in two versions, applies to the 'Steekit Yetts' (stuck, or closed, gates), formerly the main entrance of Traquair House.
 Prince Charles Edward Stewart visited the family during the Jacobite rising of 1745.
 On his departure, the 5th earl declared the gates would never open again until a Stewart monarch required entry to the house.
 The second version belongs to the 7th earl who deemed the gates stay closed after the death of his wife, in 1796, and not to re-open until there was another Countess of Traquair.

 The Duke of Montrose visited Traquair in 1645 after the Battle of Philiphaugh.
 Then Robert Burns came to Traquair in order to see a then-famous thicket of beech trees known as the 'Bush aboon Traquair'.
 A considerable village in the early 18th century, Traquair boasted no less than six alehouses but the local minister stated the locals drank to excess.
 By the end of the century there was only one pub and the population was said to have halved during that century.
 At one point, at the same time, there was talk of building a road through Traquair to become the main route between Edinburgh and Carlisle.
 An Edinburgh man had even offered to fund the building of a new bridge over the River Tweed but the plans never came to fruition and the local roads stayed in a very poor state.
 A toll bar was built in an attempt to raise funds for roads but was not successful.

 The Glen, former home of the industrialist and politician Sir Charles Tennant, 1st Baronet, is in the parish.

 Church

 There is reputed to have been a religious establishment at Traquair since 1116, in the See of St. Kentigern of Glasgow.
 It was dedicated to St. Bride whose holy well was in the glebe.
-The present church building was built in 1778 on top of those ancient and historic foundations.
+The present church building was built in 1778 around 1km NE of the original church aite.